Luchixiang/EMDiffuse/README.md

 You can also visit our webpage for more information: https://www.haibojianglab.com/emdiffuse.

-Please feel free to contact our if you have any questions about the code.
+Please feel free to contact us if you have any questions about the code.